ExoMachina/Swyp/SwypProtocol.md

         - [ ] (headerDescriptorLength<StringInt>);{type="swyp/controlpac
               ket", tag:"serverHello", length:(payloadlength)}
             - [ ] {status:"rejected"}
-- [ ] 7 Use visual cues for connection security based on remote partner's certificate
-    - [ ] If certificate is unsigned, unverified, then show an open lock with remote device name in gray
-    - [ ] If signed show closed lock on indicator with device name in metallic-cool green
 - [ ] 8 Now with the same message spec, we can send photos just by either party sending
     - [ ] (descriptorLength);{tag:"tagForStuff", type:"image/png",